• Skip to primary navigation

 Legacy Site

-This is a legacy site from a policy research project on global wildlife conservation, but I wanted to draw attention to four theses that I supervised on related topics: Brittany Horton – An Analysis of the Impacts of China’s Belt and Road Initiative on African Pangolin Conservation Leo Carter –… read more
+This is a legacy site from a policy research project on global wildlife conservation, but I wanted to draw attention to three theses that I supervised on related topics: Brittany Horton – An Analysis of the Impacts of China’s Belt and Road Initiative on African Pangolin Conservation Leo Carter –… read more

 Legacy Global Wildlife Conservation Site